-For six of the WBS/WBBS headline species that are in decline, latest trends appear also in Tables A1, A2 or A3, as appropriate.
-Two others species appear in Table A3 as a result of potential declines (of >25%, but not statistically significant).
+For five of the WBS/WBBS headline species that are in decline, latest trends appear also in Tables A1, A2 or A3, as appropriateDipper also appears in Table A2 as it is amber-listed as a result of declines, but does not currently raise an alert.
+Two other species appear in Table A3 as a result of potential declines (of >25%, but not statistically significant).
 Even where WBS/WBBS is not the headline trend for a species, however, the waterways data provide valuable supplementary information from this sensitive habitat.

-Table A4 lists all statistically significant declines of greater than 25% recorded from the full period of waterway monitoring (nominally 39 years, 1975-2014).
+Table A4 lists all statistically significant declines of greater than 25% recorded from the full period of waterway monitoring (nominally 40 years, 1975-2015).

-Table A4 Population declines of greater than 25% recorded by the joint Waterways Bird Survey/Waterways Breeding Bird Survey (WBS/WBBS) between 1975 and 2014
+Table A4 Population declines of greater than 25% recorded by the joint Waterways Bird Survey/Waterways Breeding Bird Survey (WBS/WBBS) between 1975 and 2015